adam-kami-1/BatchUtilities/README.md

 ### Description
 Run application or a script calculating real time used by it.
-It dsiplays used time in human readable format.
+It displays used time in human readable format.